 Ever wonder what you really need to cover 13.1 miles?
 Half marathon gear isn’t crazy, but having the right things can make a difference.

-The new gizmos, running gadgets, shoes, shirts and such that pop up monthly in magazines make it easy to over invest…though my list is now longer than when I first started running it’s all important.
+The new gizmos, running gadgets, shoes, shirts and such that pop up monthly in magazines make it easy to over invest.
+Though my list is now longer than when I first started running, only some of it is truly necessary.

 In the week leading up to the race, taper brain can take over giving you too much time to think and yet not really getting any specific planning completed!

-This list will break down everything from your race morning needs, to post race sanity and all the miles in between.
+This half marathon gear list will break down everything from your race morning needs, to post race sanity and all the miles in between.
 Use it to make sure nothing is forgotten and you’re on your way to a better race!

-After 17 years of racing, I can tell you that it’s always worth having a little more than you need.
-My world race packing list is roughly the same whether I’m doing the Jerusalem Half Marathon or the Phoenix Half Marathon!
+After 20 years of racing, I can tell you that it’s always worth having a little more than you need.
+My race packing list is roughly the same whether I’m doing the Jerusalem Half Marathon or the Phoenix Half Marathon!

-Make sure you go through your checklist ahead of time and get everything packed before so your morning runs smoothly!
+Make sure you go through your gear checklist ahead of time and get everything packed before so your morning runs smoothly!

 Go over the race details beforehand so you know exactly where to be and when.